hanzheteng/pioneer_mrs/README.md

 1. If `roslaunch` or `rosrun` cannot autocomplete by `Tab` key, first check if your search path covers the package by `env | grep ROS`.
 If it already exist in the path, try `rospack profile` or reboot your system.
 2. If prompt `process has died, exit code -11`, you may access data in the code which was not initialized.
 3. If prompt `The following roslaunch remote processes failed to register: * xxxx (timeout 10.0s)`, your network may have a problem, including hosts file, ROS_MASTER_URI, env loader, etc. (e.g. the hostname of your laptop was not exactly the same as you set in /etc/hosts file)
-4. Launch sequence problem: Due to the client-server RPC mechanism of 'Pose2D' service, the server node 'handpoint_node' must launch earlier than other client nodes, otherwise the connection would not be established in the initialization.
+4. Launch sequence problem: service servers need to start earlier than clients.
+(C++ only, python solved this problem by `wait_for_service` function)
 5. If prompt `cannot launch node of type [some python file]`, you need to add execute permission to that python file.